aprijunaidi/humata-ai-tools/README.md

 Or you can ask your [Humata](https://www.humata.ai/?via=humata-signup) to summarise the paper you read, for example:

-please write a summary of this research consisting of research problems, methods used, limitations of this research, results obtained and future work from this research, please make it in three paragraphs.
+**Please write a summary of this research consisting of research problems, methods used, limitations of this research, results obtained and future work from this research, please make it in three paragraphs.**

 ## Closing